Sen. Orrin Hatch calls Obamacare supporters 'stupidest, dumbass people'

-(CNN)Sen. Orrin Hatch says supporters of the Affordable Care Act are the "stupidest, dumbass" people he's ever seen.
+(CNN)Sen. Orrin Hatch apologized Friday for saying supporters of the Affordable Care Act are the "stupidest, dumbass" people he's ever seen.

 Speaking about the massive GOP tax overhaul at the American Enterprise Institute on Thursday, the Utah Republican took some time to blast the Affordable Care Act, also known as Obamacare.

-Note: This post has been updated to include comments from Senate Minority Leader Chuck Schumer.